What is sector coupling?

 Which one is the “right” technology for sector coupling

-In Germany, the jury is still out on which of the many technologies that use electricity directly or indirectly will the different sectors eventually adopt in the future.
+In Germany, the jury is still out on which of the many technologies that use electricity directly or indirectly the different sectors will eventually adopt in the future.
 Some argue for the direct electrification of most sectors, while others believe that only the use of power-to-x technologies will be feasible.

 The main argument (by researchers such as Leopoldina, Frontier Economics, or Ökoinsititut) for using electricity directly in heating, transport, and industrial processes wherever possible is that this is the most energy efficient solution, i.e. less energy is lost in conversion.
 This means that fewer renewable installations (for which there is limited space available) will be required, less energy will have to be imported, and thereby the overall costs will be lower.
 As a priority, private cars, trains, buses, and private houses should all be powered/heated by electricity, while larger vehicles and industrial processes would be powered by hydrogen, methane, or other synthetic fuels.
 This would also be important for the long-term storage of energy, the think tanks Agora Energiewende and Agora Verkehrswende argued in 2018.
 They warned against substituting petrol with synthetic fuels and gas in personal transport in particular because such cars would consume around five times as much power as battery electric vehicles.